UMM-CSci-3601/intro-to-git/README.md

 ### Configuring your `git` e-mail

 :mask::warning::exclamation::warning::mask:
-This whole section may be irrelevant for home set ups.
+This whole section may be irrelevant for home set-ups.
 It looks like GitKraken may set all this stuff up for you.
 To check that run these two commands and confirm that they return the email you used when you created your GitHub account, and your user name as you'd like it